-Seahawks get another ‘bumpy’ road win, but they’ll have to play better to beat Packers
+Can the Seahawks keep winning ugly?
+Can they beat the Packers?
+They’ll have to play better than this.

 But facing the oldest quarterback to make his playoff debut, 40-year-old Josh McCown, for the bulk of the game, they really should have put away the Eagles more easily.
 At least, they should have done so a lot sooner than when Wilson’s long pass to Metcalf with under two minutes to play allowed them to finally go into victory formation.

-Yes, the Seahawks are facing their own major injury issues that were surely a factor in the rhythm of this game, as well as the recent stretch of three losses in four games entering the postseason
+Yes, the Seahawks are facing their own major injury issues that were surely a factor in the rhythm of this game, as well as the recent stretch of three losses in four games entering the postseason.

 Seattle is missing its top three running backs, the left side of its offensive line, its center, its tight end and one of its starting linebackers – among others.